theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 ### Transfer Coins

-To transfer QRL via the CLI we will ues the "tx_transfer" command
+To transfer QRL via the CLI we will use the "tx_transfer" command

 ```bash
 Usage: qrl tx_transfer [OPTIONS]